min2ha/ukwa-site/content/target/51563/index.en.md

   "subject": "Brexit : Impact on Northern Ireland"
 }

-# Independent, The: Northern Ireland ‘can rejoin EU after Brexit if it votes for reunification’

 Leaked ministerial letter - If Northern Ireland opts for reunification with republic it would be part of EU